cdalas2/AcademicWebsite/content/pda-gallery/gallery.md

 headless: false  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Recent Blog Posts
+title: Particle Diffusion Art Gallery
-subtitle: ''
+subtitle: 'where diffusing particles serve as a medium'

 # Position of this section on the page
 weight: 1